jvanbruegge/sketch-preview/README.md

 # sketch-preview

-This is a browser plugin (currently only chrome, but firefox support coming soon) to view `.sketch` files on github directly in the browser.
-Later I will also add visual diffing of those files in pull requests, so you can see what changed in the design directly in the github UI.
+This is a browser plugin (currently only Chrome, but Firefox support coming soon) to view `.sketch` files on GitHub directly in the browser.
+Later I will also add visual diffing of those files in pull requests, so you can see what changed in the design directly in the GitHub UI.

 Current demo:
 ![](./demo.gif)